1239 (18th June)

 Battle of Dunbar

 Edward I’s force had been given a new weapon, the longbow.
 Made from Welsh Yew it was about six feet in length and could drive an arrow through armour.
-Used for the first time during this battle the Scottish army were defeated and many leaders captured.
+The English army used it for the first time during this battle.
+The Scottish army were defeated and many leaders captured.

 King Edward I had succeeded in defeating Scotland and had taken control of the country.
 John Balliol had been deposed and imprisoned in the Tower of London.
 Edward had also taken the Stone of Scone, the symbol of Scottish sovereignty, and placed it in the Coronation chair in Westminster Abbey.